SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart/README.md

 The only limitations are:

 - The need to fine-tune the colors of the bars and variance indicators depending on your report theme, as color settings cannot be fully automated via the measure-based color logic.
 This can easily be corrected using the IBCS theme included with the template.
-- Δ vs. SPLY labels do not support display units: Auto - there is the need to set manually thousands, millions, etc. - You can however replicate the Format Labels Measures and their usage, explained inn the [IBCS Style Column Chart v2 - Direct Lake Compatible](https://github.com/SteCiu01/Power-BI-Visual-Templates/blob/main/IBCS%20Style%20Column%20Chart%20v2/README.md).
+- Δ vs. SPLY labels do not support display units: Auto - there is the need to set manually thousands, millions, etc. - You can however replicate the Format Labels Measures and their usage, explained in the [IBCS Style Column Chart v2 - Direct Lake Compatible](https://github.com/SteCiu01/Power-BI-Visual-Templates/blob/main/IBCS%20Style%20Column%20Chart%20v2/README.md).
 This offer maximum customization for what displayed in data labels.

 Please let me know in case of bugs and/or improvements, I am very open to have some cooperations.